projecttacoma/cql-exec-fhir-mongo/README.md

 # cql-exec-fhir-mongo

-This project establishes a FHIR-based data source module for use with the CQL Execution Engine.
-Currently, FHIR 1.0.2 (DSTU2), FHIR 3.0.0 (STU3), FHIR 4.0.0 ,and FHIR 4.0.1 (R4) are supported.
+A FHIR-based data source module for use with the CQL Execution Engine that interacts with a Mongo database.

 - [Installation](#installation)